Hemorrhoid Care

 - Swelling of hemorrhoids outside of the rectum (prolapse) during a bowel movement

-Superior Rectal Artery Embolization (SRAE) is a minimally invasive procedure used to treat hemorrhoids.
+Hemorrhoidal Artery Embolization (HAE) is a minimally invasive procedure used to treat hemorrhoids.
 Hemorrhoids are swollen veins in the rectum and anus that can cause discomfort, bleeding, and pain.

-- Minimal pain and discomfort: SRAE is associated with minimal pain and discomfort compared to traditional surgery, and patients typically require only mild pain medication after the procedure.
+- Minimal pain and discomfort: HAE is associated with minimal pain and discomfort compared to traditional surgery, and patients typically require only mild pain medication after the procedure.

-- Reduced risk of complications: SRAE has a lower risk of complications compared to traditional surgery, such as bleeding, infection, and incontinence.
+- Reduced risk of complications: HAE has a lower risk of complications compared to traditional surgery, such as bleeding, infection, and incontinence.

-- Suitable for all types of hemorrhoids: SRAE can be used to treat all types of hemorrhoids, including internal, external, and mixed hemorrhoids.
+- Suitable for all types of hemorrhoids: HAE can be used to treat all types of hemorrhoids, including internal, external, and mixed hemorrhoids.

-- Outpatient procedure: SRAE can be performed as an outpatient procedure, meaning that patients can return home the same day as the procedure.
+- Outpatient procedure: HAE can be performed as an outpatient procedure, meaning that patients can return home the same day as the procedure.

 - Quick recovery time: Most patients can return to their normal activities within a few days after the procedure, which is significantly faster than traditional surgery.

-Overall, SRAE is a safe and effective treatment option for hemorrhoids that offers several benefits over traditional surgery, including minimal pain and discomfort, reduced risk of complications, and a faster recovery time.
+Overall, HAE is a safe and effective treatment option for hemorrhoids that offers several benefits over traditional surgery, including minimal pain and discomfort, reduced risk of complications, and a faster recovery time.

-Is a Superior Rectal Artery Embolization (SRAE) Right for Me?
+Is a Hemorrhoidal Artery Embolization (HAE) Right for Me?

-Superior Rectal Artery Embolization (SRAE) is a minimally invasive procedure used to treat severe cases of hemorrhoids.
+Hemorrhoidal Artery Embolization (HAE) is a minimally invasive procedure used to treat severe cases of hemorrhoids.

 You may be a candidate if: